Civlac/SRWLED-Wiki/Contributing-to-SR-WLED.md

 * EEPROM code to save/load those settings.
 * A dedicated sound reactive settings web page.
 * ESP32 and ESP8266 based devices.
+* Support for both the Arduino IDE as well as Platform IO.
+* Supporting both AP mode as well as STA mode for WiFi.
 * A dev branch for the latest code for ESP32 (optionally ESP8266).
 * An ESP8266 branch for volume only routines.
 * A master branch, which gets occasionally gets merged with AC's master by one of our team members.
 * SEGMENTS.
 Every routine must be compatible and tested for SEGMENTS.

-If you'd like to contribute, you would need to be able to perform a significant amount of testing so your new code doesn't unintentionally break other functionality.
-For instance, if you'd like to update the FFT code, you'll at least need to test:
+If you'd like to contribute, you would need to be able to perform a significant amount of testing (see above) so your new code doesn't unintentionally break other functionality.

-* ALL of the FFT animations and sliders to be tested, the FFT sound sync, and (for now) make sure #ifdef's are used so that it'll still compile on the ESP8266.

 In addition: